 The flip side of that coin is that these same schedules can be a migraine-inducing activity if you’re not using a smart system.

-We’d like to encourage you to take a look at our comprehensive checklist for school maintenance in the hope that we can make your life just that much easier as you return to “normal.”
+We’d like to encourage you to take a look at our comprehensive checklist for school maintenance to help you get prepared ahead of the summer months.

 Planned Maintenance Checklist